navyabansal/zoodles-recipe/README.md

-The recipe is about zesty pesto noodles made from a zucchinni
+The recipe is about zesty pesto noodles made from a zucchinni!
+It is healthy, quick to make and tasty.
+Bon appetit!